westurner/dotfiles/docs/tools.rst

 | Docs: https://packaging.python.org/en/latest/peps.html
 | Docs: https://packaging.python.org/en/latest/projects.html

-* Python packages are tested and repackaged by package maintainers
+A Python Package is a collection of source code and package data files.

 * Python packages have dependencies: they depend on other packages
-* Python packages are served from a package index
+* Python packages can be served from a package index
-* PyPI is the community Python Package Index
+* :ref:`PyPI` is the community Python Package Index
 * A Python package is an archive of files
   (``.zip`` (``.egg``, ``.whl``), ``.tar``, ``.tar.gz``,) containing a ``setup.py`` file